amihaylovaa/Sorting-algorithms/README.md

-The following project present some of sorting algorithms.
+The following project presents some of sorting algorithms.

 There you will find :
 1) Bubble sort